Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ### Rhythmic Intensity: Deadly Performance

 At level 1, you dance across the battlefield in a beautiful whirlwind of deadly steel.
 Once per round, you may spend 1 essence to enhance your basic attacks (including those made using a counterattack).
+The number of remaining uses resets at the start of each of your turns.

 When you use this feature, your enhanced basic attacks deal 3 \* Rhythm + Presence additional damage.
 This damage is the same type as the original attack, and like usual, is doubled on a critical hit.
 This effect is not halved if you use a counterattack that halves efficacy, but is affected by changes to efficacy caused by various weapon modes.